 Ask the IRS

-Contact the IRS at 1-800-829-2410 if you think someone has filed taxes in your name.
+Contact the IRS at 1-800-829-2410 if you think someone has filed your taxes without your permission.
 Contacting the IRS and inquiring about the status of your tax return is the best way to determine whether a return has been filed without your consent.
 It’s important to do this quickly to protect yourself against ongoing fraud.
 Someone who files taxes in your name has access to your personal financial information, and can potentially use it for other fraudulent purposes, such as obtaining credit.

 Contact the Police

-If the IRS verifies that someone filed taxes in your name, it makes you a victim of identity theft, which is a crime that must be reported to the police.
+If the IRS verifies that someone filed taxes in your name, or your tax return is rejected because the SSN has already been used, it makes you a victim of identity theft which is a crime that must be reported to the police.
 You will also have to file an Identity Theft Affidavit Form 14039 with the IRS.
 Taking these steps will establish a record that your identify has been compromised.
 Your formal complaint will be helpful if charges are filed against the perpetrator, and it will be useful in notifying creditors that your personal financial information is being used without your consent.

 Protect Your Credit